Air Pollution: Sources, Effects, Prevention, and Control

-- Certain metals cause problem in kidney, liver, circulatory system and nervous system.
+- Certain metals cause problems in the kidneys, liver, circulatory system and nervous system.

-- Pesticides like DDT (Dichloro diphenyl trichloroethane) which are toxic enter into our food chain and gets accumulated in the body causing kidney disorders and problems of brain and circulatory system.
+- Pesticides like DDT (dichloro diphenyl trichloroethane), which are toxic, enter into our food chain and get accumulated in the body.
+This can cause kidney disorders and problems of the brain and circulatory system.

-Different techniques are used for controlling air pollution caused by 'gaseous pollutants' and that caused by 'particulate pollutants'.
+Different techniques are used for controlling air pollution depending on whether they are caused by gaseous pollutants or by particulate pollutants.

-- Methods of controlling gaseous pollutants-The air pollution caused by gaseous pollutants like hydrocarbons, sulphur dioxide, ammonia, carbon monoxide, etc can be controlled by using three different methods-Combustion, Absorption and Adsorption.
+The pollution caused by gaseous pollutants like hydrocarbons, sulphur dioxide, ammonia, carbon monoxide, etc. can be controlled by using three different methods: combustion, absorption and adsorption.

-- Combustion-This technique is applied when the pollutants are organic gases or vapours.
-The organic air pollutants are subjected to 'flame combustion or catalytic combustion' when they are converted to less harmful product carbon dioxide and a harmless product water.
+Combustion: This technique is applied when the pollutants are organic gases or vapours.
+The organic air pollutants are subjected to 'flame combustion or catalytic combustion' when they are converted to a less harmful product, carbon dioxide, and a harmless product, water.

-- Absorption-In this method, the polluted air containing gaseous pollutants is passed through a scrubber containing a suitable liquid absorbent.
-The liquid absorbs the harmful gaseous pollutants present in air.
+Absorption: In this method, the polluted air containing gaseous pollutants is passed through a scrubber containing a suitable liquid absorbent.
+The liquid absorbs the harmful gaseous pollutants present in the air.

-- Methods of controlling particulate emissions-The air pollution caused by particulate matter like dust, soot, ash, etc can be controlled by using fabric filters, wet scrubbers, electrostatic precipitators and certain mechanical devices.
+The air pollution caused by particulate matter like dust, soot, ash, etc. can be controlled by using fabric filters, wet scrubbers, electrostatic precipitators and certain mechanical devices.

-- Gravity-In this process, the particulate settle down by the action of gravitational force and get removed.
+- Gravity: In this process, the particulates settle down by the action of gravitational force and get removed.

-- Sudden change in the direction of air flow-It brings about separation of particles due to greater momentum.
+- Sudden change in the direction of airflow: This brings about the separation of particles due to greater momentum.

-3. Wet Scrubbers-They are used to trap SO2, NH3 and metal fumes by passing the fumes through water.
+Wet scrubbers are used to trap SO2, NH3 and metal fumes by passing the fumes through water.

 - Tall chimneys should be installed in factories.

-- Better designed equipment and smokeless fuels should be used in homes and industries.
+- Efficiently designed equipment and smokeless fuels should be used in homes and industries.